MaiBERT: A Pre-training Corpus and Language Model for Low-Resourced Maithili Language: Methodology

 where query, key, and value matrices \({Q}, {K}, {V} \in {R}^{n \times d_k} \) are derived via learned linear projections.
 Multiple heads capture diverse syntactic and semantic patterns, concatenated and projected to form the output \({Z}^{(l+1)} \).
 The stacked encoder layers include residual connections and layer normalization, enabling gradient flow across layers and mitigating vanishing gradients.
 The MLM training objective stochastically masks a subset of tokens \( x_i \) in the input sequence and optimizes the Negative Log-Likelihood (NLL) of correctly predicting the masked tokens as shown in Equation (2).

 where \( \mathcal{M} \subseteq \{1, \ldots, n\} \) denotes the masked positions and \( \mathbf{x}_{\mathcal{M}} \) represents the input sequence with masked tokens.
 We train a Mithila language Language model with text corpus sourced from \texttt{MithilaTextCorpus-v1} (refer to Section~\ref{Dataset Analysis}), ensuring a representative distribution of regional grammar, morphology, and vocabulary richness.
 The corpus was tokenized using \texttt{SentencePiece-BPE}, a subword-level tokenizer based on Byte-Pair Encoding (BPE), yielding a vocabulary \( \mathcal{V} \) of size \texttt{30,000}, ensuring subword-level coverage of rare and compound words.
 Each training sample was tokenized into sequences of length \( n \leq 512 \), padded or truncated appropriately.
 The final vocabulary embedding matrix \({W}_e \in {R}^{|\mathcal{V}| \times d} = {R}^{30000 \times 768} \) was learned jointly with model parameters.
 Training was conducted over \texttt{1,000,000} steps with a batch size of \texttt{64} and a learning rate \( \eta = 5 \times 10^{-5} \), using the Adam optimizer with bias correction and weight decay regularization.
-Table~\ref{tab:training_progress} shows the training progress across key epochs, demonstrating rapid convergence of both loss and perplexity metrics.
 Gradient updates followed the update rule according to Equation~(3):

 where \( \hat{m}_t \) and \( \hat{v}_t \) are bias-corrected estimates of the first and second moments of gradients.
 The model was implemented using TensorFlow’s\footnote{\texttt{TFAutoModelForMaskedLM}} API, allowing compatibility with Hugging Face’s pretrained model interface.
 During inference or downstream fine-tuning, the model can be easily reloaded using TensorFlow’s transformer ecosystem.
 For text generation or completion, masked token positions are inferred using Maximum a Posteriori (MAP) estimates.
 For classification tasks, the output hidden state \({H} \in {R}^{n \times d} \) from the final encoder layer is pooled using the CLS token representation \({h}_{\text{[CLS]}} \), then passed through a task-specific classification head \({y} = \text{softmax}({W}_c{h} + {b}_c) \) with cross-entropy loss as shown in Equation (4).